melezhik/outthentic/README.md

             at the very end
         end:

-This check list will succeed when gets executed against this chunk:
+This test will succeed when gets executed against this chunk:

         this string followed by
         that string followed by